Sarkisian dials up magical drive but Bama loses in his debut

 Eight days after jumping into the job, his offense struggled mightily in the second half but produced a go-ahead touchdown with 2:07 left that wasn't quite enough in Monday night's 35-31 loss to Clemson in the national championship game.

+''I knew the game wasn't over, and it wasn't,'' freshman quarterback Jalen Hurts said.

 For a change, the nation's top defense couldn't overcome the Tide's offensive deficiencies.
-Deshaun Watson hit Hunter Renfrow for the winning 2-yard touchdown with 1 second left.
+Deshaun Watson hit Hunter Renfrow for the winning 2-yard touchdown with 1 second left and Alabama's 26-game winning streak screeched to a dramatic halt.

 Sarkisian, a former USC and Washington head coach, was given the reins of the Tide offense a day after the Peach Bowl when coach Nick Saban ushered Lane Kiffin on to his new job at Florida Atlantic.
 That three-year pairing ended one game earlier than expected.

+''I think there was things that we could have done better.
+But I thought the preparation was good.
+I thought the organization was good, and I thought we gave our players a chance in this game to have success.''

+One thing the Crimson Tide could have done better was convert third-down conversions.
+The Tide finished 2 of 15 on third downs, and all the three-and-outs led to 99 offensive plays by Clemson and a tired Alabama defense late in the game.

-Mostly, Alabama stuck to the same offensive script - good and bad - as it had under Kiffin.
+Mostly, though, Alabama stuck to the same offensive script - good and bad - as it had under Kiffin.

-Freshman quarterback Jalen Hurts, the Southeastern Conference offensive player of the year, struggled to complete anything more than short passes most of the game.
-The Tide finished 2 of 15 on third downs, and only Scarbrough had much consistent success before going down with a right leg injury late in the third quarter.
+Hurts, the Southeastern Conference offensive player of the year, struggled to complete anything more than short passes most of the game.
+But only Scarbrough had much consistent success before going down with a right leg injury late in the third quarter.

 The biggest test for Sarkisian came with four minutes left and Alabama facing its first fourth-quarter deficit since last year's title game against the Tigers.
 He passed that one with flying colors.